cjaliaga/home-assistant-aquarea/README.md

 **⚠️ Make sure to read the 'Remarks' and 'Warning' sections**

 ## Features
-* Climate entity per device zone that allows you to control the operation mode and read the current temperature of the device/zone.
+* Climate entity per device zone that allows you to control the operation mode, read the current temperature of the water in the device/zone and (if the zone supports it), change the target temperature.
 * Sensor entity for the outdoor temperature.
-* Water heater entity for the hot water tank (if the device has one).
+* Water heater entity for the hot water tank (if the device has one), that allows you to control the operation mode (enabled/disabled) and read the current temperature of the water in the tank.
 * Diagnostic sensor to indicate if the device has any problem (such not enough water flow).

 ## Features in the works